helion3/inspire-tree/README.md

 ### Installation

-- Node: `npm install --save inspire-tree` or
+- Yarn: `yarn install --save-dev inspire-tree` or
-- Bower `bower install --save inspire-tree`
+- NPM `npm install --save-dev inspire-tree`

 If you're using InspireTree in a browser environment, and are **not** using a module bundler like Webpack, Browserify, rollup, etc, you'll need to ensure [lodash](https://lodash.com/) is available.